 Make sure you click on SAVE CHANGES and then you can Shutdown the computer, remove the Hirens Boot CD and load Windows XP as normal.

-You can now log in using the account whose password you reset.
+You can now Shutdown the computer, remove the Hirens Boot CD, load Windows and log in using the account whose password you reset.